A Voyage to Arcturus: Analysis

 Hume contrasts A Voyage to Arcturus with Christian allegory, which, she writes, makes its direction and plan clear to the reader.
 She gives as one example the seven circles of Dante's 14th century Inferno, which are organised by the seven deadly sins.
-She notes, too, that readers readily see in Maskull's steady journey through many challenges a reflection of John Bunyan's 1678 The Pilgrim's Progress; in that book, Pilgrim journeys continuously through the trials of the world towards salvation.
+She notes, too, that readers readily see in Maskull's steady journey through many challenges a reflection of John Bunyan's The Pilgrim's Progress (1678) in which Pilgrim journeys continuously through the trials of the world towards salvation.
 Lindsay's "original allegory" has its own framework, which is the hierarchy of experiences on the road to enlightenment, from Pleasure to Pain, Love, Nothing, and finally Something.
 This structure is compounded by having the protagonist examine the world in terms of the dyad of I and not-I, and the triad of "material creation, relation, and religious feeling"; in the end, Maskull transcends personality for dualism on both the macrocosmic and the microcosmic scales.

+Lindsay’s cosmology in the novel has close parallels with Gnosticism, a religious movement of early Christianity.
+Gnosticism posits a cosmic dualism, with the transcendent true God existing beyond the known universe, which was created by a rival, called the Demiurge.
+Human beings all have a divine spark, which wants to be reunited with the true God, but is imprisoned in a material body in this thoroughly evil universe.

+As Maskull begins to learn the true nature of reality he tells Corpang "Life is wrong and the creator of life too."
+Nightspore’s intention to assist Surtur in the struggle with Crystalman would, if Surtur triumphed, have a startling outcome.
+If Surtur defeated Crystalman, this would mean the end of all life, life just being a byproduct of Crystalman’s usurpation and consumption of Surtur’s divine energy.
+Lindsay’s cosmic pessimism here has similarities to the philosophy of H.P Lovecraft.
+The powerful horror produced in Lovecraft’s fiction derives in part from his belief that the universe is ultimately both indifferent to human values and unknowable.